GIS Technologies in Ukrainian Agriculture

 Types of GIS Maps

-1. Classification.
-On such maps, each color shows its category.
-For example, you can mark corn crops in red, wheat in green, rye in blue.
-As a result, the territory of your farm will consist of colored “patches” showing the structure of crops.
+1. Classification maps.
+On such maps, each color represents its own category.
+For example, you can mark corn crops in red, wheat in green, and rye in blue.
+As a result, your farm’s territory will consist of colored “patches” showing the crop structure.

 Classification GIS maps

-1. Heat.
-Show the distribution of a certain characteristic from minimum to maximum value.
-For example, GIS and cartography can demonstrate the level of moisture or soil temperature in an area.
+1. Heat maps.
+They show the distribution of a specific characteristic from minimum to maximum values.
+For example, GIS and mapping can display soil moisture or temperature levels in an area.

 Heat GIS cartography

 1. Quantitative.
-If the data has a very high density, it’s more rational to show it in the form of different colors or shades of one color.
-Next to such a map will be a legend that explains the meaning of these tones.
-For example, this can demonstrate the profitability or rental value of land plots on a country scale.
+If the data has very high density, it is more rational to display it as different colors or shades of one color.
+Next to such a map will be a legend explaining the meaning of these tones.
+For example, this can demonstrate the profitability or rental cost of land plots on a national scale.

 Quantitative GIS map

 1. Bubble.
-Demonstrate the values of certain parameters in the form of bubbles of different sizes.
+They display the values of certain parameters as bubbles of different sizes.
 The larger the bubble, the higher the indicator.
-For example, this way you can see the grain yield by OTG or districts of the region.
+For example, this can show grain yields by territorial community or district of a region.

 Bubble GIS map

 1. Cluster.
-Show the location of certain objects on the map.
-If objects are located too densely in a certain place, they are combined into a cluster bubble, which indicates their number.
-For example, this way you can see the location of your agricultural machines.
+They show the location of specific objects on the map.
+If objects are located too densely in a certain place, they are combined into a cluster bubble indicating their quantity.
+For example, this can show the location of your agricultural machinery.

 Cluster GIS map